Pneumothorax: Traumatic

 A traumatic pneumothorax may result from either blunt trauma or penetrating injury to the chest wall.
 The most common mechanism is the penetration of sharp bony points at a new rib fracture, which damages lung tissue.
 Traumatic pneumothorax may also be observed in those exposed to blasts, even when there is no apparent injury to the chest.

 Traumatic pneumothoraces may be classified as "open" or "closed".
 In an open pneumothorax, there is a passage from the external environment into the pleural space through the chest wall.
 When air is drawn into the pleural space through this passageway, it is known as a "sucking chest wound".
 A closed pneumothorax is when the chest wall remains intact.

 Pneumothorax was reported as an adverse event caused by misplaced nasogastric feeding tubes.
-Avanos Medical's feeding tube placement system, the CORTRAK* 2 EAS, was recalled in May 2022 by the FDA due to adverse events reported, including pneumothorax, leading to 60 injuries and 23 patient deaths as communicated by the FDA.
+Avanos Medical's feeding tube placement system, the CORTRAK* 2 EAS, was recalled in May 2022 by the FDA due to adverse events reported, including pneumothorax, leading to 60 injuries and 23 people dying as communicated by the FDA.

 Medical procedures, such as inserting a central venous catheter into one of the chest veins or taking biopsy samples from lung tissue, may also lead to pneumothorax.
 The administration of positive pressure ventilation, either mechanical ventilation or non-invasive ventilation, can result in barotrauma (pressure-related injury) leading to a pneumothorax.

 Divers who breathe from an underwater apparatus are supplied with breathing gas at ambient pressure, which results in their lungs containing gas at higher than atmospheric pressure.
 Divers breathing compressed air (such as when scuba diving) may develop a pneumothorax as a result of barotrauma from ascending just 1 m while breath-holding with their lungs fully inflated.
 An additional problem in these cases is that those with other features of decompression sickness are typically treated in a diving chamber with hyperbaric therapy; this can lead to a small pneumothorax rapidly enlarging and causing features of tension.